Two Dark Sky Reserves, Two Hemispheres, One Friendship (Page 15) in Nightscape magazine: the International Dark Sky Association’s quarterly magazine.

 Bootlegged By The Amstel, in The Irish Music Magazine

-Amsterdam Restaurant Week-Recommendations for 2013 in Be-My-Guest.com blog
+Amsterdam Restaurant Week – Recommendations for 2013 on Be-My-Guest.com blog

 Lofoten Islands Adventure in Way Beyond Borders.com

-The Crown Jewel Of Stargazing Tours, in Way Beyond Borders.com
+The Crown Jewel of Stargazing Tours in www.newzealand.com https://www.newzealand.com/my/article/the-crown-jewel-of-stargazing-tours/

 New Zealand: Stunning Beauty, Spectacular Wildlife & Friendly People, (pages 42 to 46) in British Society News Bulletin Zine